RaymondKoopmanschap/NRI/README_planets.md

 All the specified planets are combined into one dataset which is used for the NRI

-If your model is saved under logs/... use that and set --only-testing to True if you only want to test on this model.
+If your model is saved under logs/... use that and set --only-testing if you only want to test on this model.
 ```
-python train.py --suffix _planets2 --only-testing True --load-folder logs/folder_name
+python train.py --suffix _planets2 --only-testing --load-folder logs/folder_name
 ```